 - Enroll in a Degree Program (Certificate, Non-Degree, and DMin/DEdMin students are not eligible to for Direct Loans)

-- Register at least half-time (5 hours in Fall or Spring, 3 hours in Summer; 3 hours for PhD) in each semester for which you are requesting a loan disbursement
+- Register at least half-time in required classes (5 hours Fall or Spring, 3 hours in Summer for Masters and 3 hours for PhD) in each semester you are requesting a loan disbursement.

 - Take classes at an eligible location:

 - Maintain Satisfactory Academic Progress (SAP), including completing the minimum number of hours required for your degree program each academic year (fall, spring, summer):

 - ThM 15 Credit Hours

 - All other MA programs 10 Credit Hours

 Do I need to complete a new loan request form each semester that I want to borrow?

 No. In order to maintain compliance with Department of Education guidelines, students who wish to borrow should only complete one loan request form per school year.
 If a student wishes to use student loans during more than one semester, he or she should indicate so on their initial loan request form.
 Per Department of Education guidelines, the total amount of approved loan must be divided equally between each semester that a student indicates they would like to use loans.
 For example, if a student wishes to borrow $10,000 total for the year and would like to use loans during the Fall and Spring, he or she would receive $5,000 for each semester.
 Likewise, any change requests made by the student must adhere to this rule.
 For example, if this student wishes to increase their Spring disbursement by $1,000, then their Fall disbursement must also be increased by $1,000.